 GRADE-SPECIFIC REQUIREMENTS GRADE 1 8 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
 GRADE 2 6 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
-GRADE 3 3 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
-GRADE 4 2 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
-GRADE 5 GRADE 6 1 spectator entrance is required for these Grades.
+3 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
+2 spectator entrances that must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
+GRADE 3 GRADE 4 GRADE 5 GRADE 6 1 spectator entrance is required for these Grades.
 This should be controlled by a fully operational turnstile of the revolving type, however, a pay box (which is not accepted at Grades 1 to 4) where a charge for entry can be taken is acceptable (please note: a table will not be deemed acceptable as a pay box as it offers the cashier no protection).
-GRADE 7 ordates 1 to 1, where a charge for entry carried taken is acceptable (prease noter a table will not be decined acceptable as a pag box as it offers the cashier no protection).
-ADVISORY Part of a ground capacity calculation is calculated using entrances and exits, clubs should refer to the guidance set out in the Sports Ground Safety Authority - Guide to Safety at Sports Grounds.
+GRADE 7 ADVISORY Part of a ground capacity calculation is calculated using entrances and exits, clubs should refer to the criteria set out in the Sports Ground Safety Authority - Guide to Safety at Sports Grounds.
 NEW BUILDS AND CONVERSIONS Consideration should be given to the location of entrances, the ground capacity and the ability to offer segregation to home and away spectators.
 It must be possible to gain access to the spectator viewing areas from the turnstiles via a bound surface minimum width of 1.2 metres.